karmab/kcli/doc/index.md

 When leveraging ansible this way, an inventory file will be generated on the fly for you and let in */tmp/$PLAN.inv*

+You can set the variable yamlinventory to True at default, host or profile level if you want the generated file to be yaml based.
+In this case, it will be named */tmp/$PLAN.inv.yaml*

 ## Using products

 To easily share plans, you can make use of the products feature which leverages them